J-DubApps/get-chat-cmd/README.md

 # Using OpenAI (gpt-4o-mini)
 get-chat-cmd2 "Find files modified in the last 24 hours"

+# Using Anthropic (claude-3-7-sonnet-20250219)
+get-chat-cmd3 "List all running processes"
 ```

-The functions will:
+These functions will:
 1. Make an API call to the appropriate service
-2. Display the resulting PowerShell command in colored text
+2. Display the resulting PowerShell command in colored text (without executing any code)
 3. Copy the command to your clipboard for easy use

 ## Adding to Your PowerShell Profile